ninomegadriver/arduino_promdump/README.md

 Check the *.hpp files for pin configuration for each device.

-Use the Arduino IDE serial console for dumping or use the included linux console tool to save the dumps.
+Use the Arduino IDE serial console for text based dumping or the included linux console tool to save binary dumps.